AndreMIsidoro/tools/README.md

 ## Credentials/Passwords Hunting

-	git-dumper - A tool to dump a git repository from a website
+	git-dumper - A tool to dump a git repository from a website laZagne - is an open-source tool primarily used for password recovery.

 	windows
 		mimikatz - extracts plaintext passwords, hash, PIN code and kerberos tickets from memory.